Introduction

 SS is the second

-By clicking on the recorded data file, a data visualization tab with its default visualization will open.
+Clicking the recorded data file opens a data visualization tab with its default visualization.
 Please see this page for more information on data visualization tools.